seirana/PSC-Evidence-Assistant/README.md

 python -m pip install --upgrade pip python -m pip install -r requirements.txt

-# Add your own docs into data/corpus/ as .md or .txt
+# Add your own docs into data/corpus/ as .md or .txt or .docx, or .pdf

 # Run the demo (works in dummy mode)
 python run_demo.py